 We are pleased to host a series of Garden Parties at our Corsica Garden location throughout the summer.
 Come tour the garden, learn about the amazing process of indigo dyeing and dye a sample of fabric of your own!
 Light refreshments and community fun, join us for one or all of the following dates:

 245 E 156th Street on the corner of E. 156th St. and Corsica Avenue.

-The Praxis Natural Dye Garden
+The Praxis Natural Dye Gardens

 We grow weld and marigolds along the perimeter of the garden, and Indigo as the main crop in the center of the garden.
-The outer perimeter plants yield beautiful flowers and when cropped and boiled in water, extract bright and beautiful shades of yellow, red and purple which can be used to dye any natural fabric such as cotton, silk or wool.
+The outer perimeter plants yield beautiful flowers and when cropped and boiled in water, extract bright and beautiful shades of yellow which can be used to dye any natural fabric such as cotton, silk or wool.
 Indigo is the oldest known natural dye.
 Discovered in India, there is evidence of Indigo in Egyptian tombs.
 This also makes Indigo the most permanent and long lasting natural dye.
 Many cultures have their own uses for Indigo but in the United States you will find the color mostly in denim.
 However, natural Indigo has been replaced with a synthetic version, which, like all synthetic dyes, is terrible for the environment.
 It is our goal to create an indigo crop which would not only be used for educational programming to spread the word to our local communities the important of natural dye practices, but also could be sold as an alternative to local clothing companies and manufacturers who use synthetic indigo and are looking for a smaller carbon footprint.

 If you’re interested in learning more about this project, contact us!